 - Numerous and less abundant secondary metabolites

-A fascinating mechanism known as neurohormesis is when low doses of a substance activates adaptive cellular stress-response pathways in cells and neurons.
-Phytochemicals such as such as resveratrol, sulforaphanes and curcumin might protect neurons against injury and disease through a neurohormetic response to a low dosage that stimulates the production of antioxidant enzymes, neurotrophic factors, and more.
+A fascinating mechanism known as neurohormesis is when low doses of a substance activate adaptive cellular stress-response pathways in cells and neurons.
+Phytochemicals such as resveratrol, sulforaphanes, and curcumin might protect neurons against injury and disease through a neurohormetic response to a low dosage that stimulates the production of antioxidant enzymes, neurotrophic factors, and more.
 I suspect alcohol in the right dosage also has this effect.
 Scientists reported in the Chemical Research in Toxicology that phytochemicals in high supplement doses could actually be detrimental to health, especially when combined with certain medications or genetic polymorphisms.

 The implications of this understanding his huge.
-This means that instead of isolating resveratrol, sulphoraphane and curcumin and taking large isolated doses, it is likely that small amounts like those found in wine (resveratrol), broccoli (sulphoraphane) and the spice turmeric (curcumin) are more advantageous.
+This means that instead of isolating resveratrol, sulforaphane, and curcumin and taking large isolated doses, it is likely that small amounts like those found in wine (resveratrol), broccoli (sulforaphane) and the spice turmeric (curcumin) are more advantageous.
 Overloading the body with isolated extracts may suppress neurohormesis.
-Therefore, a low dose of curcumin working in proportion of the whole root makes more sense than high amounts of isolated curcumin.
+Therefore, a low dose of curcumin working in a proportion of the whole root makes more sense than high amounts of isolated curcumin.

 What do the Studies Say About Turmeric for Depression?

 A 2017 meta-analysis of 6 clinical trials with a total of 377 patients comparing the active ingredient curcumin to a placebo found significant clinical efficacy of curcumin in ameliorating depressive symptoms and anxiety in 3 of the trials.
 There were also zero reports of adverse events in any of the trials.

 What about Turmeric Supplements?
 How Much Turmeric Should You Take Per Day for Depression?